Valery Tsepkalo: High Tech Park

+Presidential campaigns

 1994 presidential campaign

-During the 1994 presidential campaign Valery Tsepkalo joined the team of Alexander Lukashenko, who was the youngest candidate then.
+During the 1994 presidential campaign, Tsepkalo joined the team of Alexander Lukashenko, who was the youngest candidate in the race.
 Tsepkalo was in charge of international affairs.
 He organized Lukashenko's visit to Moscow, where he visited the State Duma and met with senior officials of the Liberal Democratic Party of Russia, the Agrarian Party of Russia, and the Communist Party of the Russian Federation.
-The trip was intended to disavow Kebich team's statements that Lukashenka was going to break off relations with Russia.
+The trip was intended to disavow the Kebich team's statements that Lukashenka was going to break off relations with Russia.

 After Lukashenko's victory, Tsepkalo continued his diplomatic career.

 2020 presidential campaign

-Valery Tsepkalo announced his run for the Belarusian presidency on May 8, 2020, on his Facebook page.
+Tsepkalo announced his run for the Belarusian presidency on 8 May 2020, on his Facebook page.
 He called the existing regime "a dysfunctional system when the whole nation daily monitors the mood of one person".
-Tsepkalo affirmed his candidacy on 12 May, he made a statement that the society demanded reforms and the decades of Lukashenko's presidency led the country into stagnation, common apathy, and indifference.
+Tsepkalo affirmed his candidacy on 12 May, with a statement that society demanded reforms and the decades of Lukashenko's presidency had led the country into stagnation and indifference.
 In the meantime, HTP used a phone tree among the employees to emphasize Lukashenko's contribution to the enterprise's success.